-Peppermint Tea: A Natural Headache Cure
+Peppermint for Natural Headache Relief

 I’ve tried different natural headache cures to try to relieve her discomfort, with little success.
-I’ve used lavender essential oils, a heating pad, pressure points, laying her down for a while, putting the glasses on to see if that would help… but nothing really did it.
+I’ve used lavender essential oil, a heating pad, pressure points, laying her down for a while, putting the glasses on to see if that would help… but nothing really did it.
 Tylenol was a last resort, and was always the only thing that helped.

 But I hate using Tylenol.
 I really wanted a natural headache cure that would really work!